Betrayed by Spotify

 So Neil Young boycotting Spotify was a wake up call for me.
 I don’t want to pull my music.
 I want Spotify to change.

 So fine, free speech, right?
-No. It’s no different than that shoe sponsorship deal—and Joe’s shoe stinks.
+No. It is no different than that shoe sponsorship deal–and Joe’ shoe stinks.

 Spotify CEO Daniel Ek knew Rogan’s propensities when he cut the deal, but it was worth it because Ek was looking for cash and podcasting cachet.
 So he crapped on his own brand.

-As to Ek’s invisible content boundaries… Not there.
-Shouting “Fire!” in the theater?
-All allowed.
-And now he wants to walk the dog back, what…one step?
+As to Ek’s invisible content boundaries, they are nowhere to be found .
+Shouting fire in the crowded theater?
+No problem.
+And now he wants to walk the dog back, what, one step?
 No.

 And one more thing, Daniel, quit dissembling.
 You don’t want to be the next Mark Zuckerberg, you really don’t.